 An on-site intern support provider will be selected and approved by the principal.
 The intern must receive a minimum of 2 to 4 hours of support and mentoring per week from the Support Provider, as well as a minimum of 2 evaluations per semester, and two observation forms.

-Interns must receive the minimum number of hours of general support and specialized support for English Learner (EL) instruction stipulated by the Commission on Teacher Credentialing (144 hours per year, 45 EL hours).
+Interns must receive the minimum number of hours of general support (144 hours/year) and specialized support for English Learners (45 hours/year) stipulated by the Commission on Teacher Credentialing.

 Intern teachers may not be assigned extra curricular responsibilities that conflict with classes at CSUMB.
 Further, intern teachers may not be assigned extracurricular responsibilities that impose a burden to a candidate who is employed full-time while enrolled in university courses.
 Extra curricular assignments should reflect the status of the intern as a pre-service teacher candidate meeting responsibilities to a university and an employer.
 Employing school districts must accept that intern teachers do not have the same capacities as first year teachers holding a preliminary credential.